Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

-EVPV introduces two trainable modules: the constraint extractor $E_\phi$ and the step verifier $V_\theta$.
-The policy is not trained in this work; it is only prompted to output steps and checklist items at inference (\Cref{fig:training_pipeline}).
+EVPV introduces two trainable modules: the constraint extractor $E_\phi$ and the step verifier $V_\theta$ (used in the EVPV-PRM instantiation).
+The policy is not trained in this work; it is only prompted to output steps and checklist items at inference time (Figure~\ref{fig:training_pipeline}).